sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 #!/bin/sh
 git --work-tree=/var/www/domain.com --git-dir=/var/repo/site.git checkout -f
 ```
 When you finish typing, press 'control-d' to save.
-In order to execute the file, we need to set the proper permissions using:
+To execute the file, we need to set the proper permissions using:
 ```
 $ chmod +x post-receive
 ```